tea

 Health Benefits

-- Could enhance focus and mental alertness due to its caffeine content (in caffeinated varieties).
+• Can enhance focus and alertness due to its caffeine content.

 Storage Tips

-Store tea in an airtight container away from light, moisture, and strong odors.
-Exposure to these elements can degrade the tea's flavor and aroma.
-Keep loose leaf tea or tea bags in a cool, dark, and dry place, such as a pantry or cabinet.
-Avoid storing tea near spices or other aromatic foods that could transfer their scents.
-Properly stored, tea can maintain its quality for several months to a year.
+Store tea in an airtight container away from light, moisture, and strong odors to preserve its flavor and aroma.
+Keep it in a cool, dark, and dry place, such as a pantry or cupboard.
+Avoid storing tea near spices or other pungent foods, as it can easily absorb their scents.
+Properly stored tea can maintain its quality for several months to a year.

 Chefadora AI is Here.